 - Heat sesame oil in a large skillet or wok over medium-high heat.

-- Add cabbage, bell pepper, and carrots; stir-fry for about 5-7 minutes or until tender.
+- Put in cabbage, bell pepper, and carrots; stir-fry 5–7 minutes or until tender.

-- Pour in soy sauce, season with salt and pepper, and stir for an additional 2 minutes.
+- Pour in soy sauce, season with salt and pepper, stir 2 more minutes.

-- Serve immediately as a side or main dish.
+- Serve immediatly as a side or main dish.

 Serving Advice:

-- Can be topped with sesame seeds for added crunch.
+- Top with sesame seeds for extra crunch.

 Cabbage Soup Recipe